zv3zdochka/reachable-sets-2d-pyomo-grid-torch/README.md

 The script will:

 1. Run the **linear system experiment**, printing timing and Hausdorff distances and showing two plots (grid vs Pyomo, Pyomo vs brute force).
-2. Run the **Li–Markus experiment**, printing the size of the reachable set, status of convexity and displaying a series of plots for different (T).
+2. Run the **Li–Markus experiment**, printing the size of the reachable set, status of convexity and displaying a series of plots for different $T$.

 ### 4.3 Running in Google Colab